apacheignite/documentation/data-grid/memory-and-cache-metrics.md

     "1-0": "`getMaxSize()`",
     "1-1": "Gets maximum memory region size defined by its memory policy configuration.", "2-0": "`getSwapFilePath()`",
-    "2-1": "Gets a path to the memory-mapped files, if any, a memory region will be mapped to.", "3-0": "`enableMetrics()`",
+    "2-1": "Gets the path to the memory-mapped files, if any, the memory region will be mapped to.", "3-0": "`enableMetrics()`",
     "3-1": "Enables memory metrics collection on an Apache Ignite node for a specific memory region.", "4-0": "`disableMetrics()`",